Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-In this paper, we show that rapid superradiant emission from an atomic ensemble can be harnessed for fast operation of optical quantum memories~\cite{lvovsky2009optical,hammerer2010quantum, heshami2016quantum}.
-Inspired by theoretical proposals studying this regime~\cite{kalachev2007quantum,gorshkov2007photon,vivoli2013high}, here we demonstrate a broadband spin-wave memory based on superradiance in a cloud of laser-cooled $^{87}$Rb atoms featuring a homogeneously-broadened optical transition.
-We find that optimal memory is realized by matching the signal duration to the superradiant decay time of the system.
-Compared with other memory protocols, the superradiance-mediated memory offers the most relaxed optical depth requirement for broadband signals in systems where the absorption linewidths are much narrower than the signal bandwidth to be stored.
+Optical quantum memories~\cite{lvovsky2009optical,hammerer2010quantum, heshami2016quantum} can take advantage of this rapid superradiant emission for broadband operation~\cite{kalachev2007quantum,gorshkov2007photon,vivoli2013high}.
+Here, we demonstrate a spin-wave memory based on superradiance~\cite{Footnote1,cong2016dicke} in a cloud of laser-cooled $^{87}$Rb atoms featuring a homogeneously-broadened optical transition.
+The superradiance (SR) mediated memory requires an initial excitation of the polarization coherence, followed by a second (fast) storage step, realizing a distinct memory mechanism that is inherently broadband and, in our experiments, is demonstrated without contribution from physical processes associated with other memory protocols.
+We find that the SR memory offers the most relaxed optical depth requirement for broadband signals in systems where the absorption linewidths are much narrower than the signal bandwidth to be stored.
 The inherently fast storage capability of this memory paves the way for bandwidth compatibility with conventional single-photon sources and high-speed quantum networks~\cite{sangouard2011quantum,kimble2008quantum}.